HolgerJanz/FastAssembler/README.md

 # Fast Assembler

-Assembler for SpartaDOS X on Atari 8bit
+Assembler for SpartaDOS X and BW-DOS 1.4 on Atari 8bit

-The current version is 1.8 2021-12-01 and it works with all versions of SpartaDOS X. It is part of the [SpartaDOS X Add-ons](http://sdx.atari8.info/index.php?show=en_addons).
+The current version is 1.8 02-11-2022 and it works with all versions of SpartaDOS X and with BW-DOS at least version 1.4.
+It is part of the [SpartaDOS X Add-ons](http://sdx.atari8.info/index.php?show=en_addons).

-All files in ATR image are ATASCII encoded.

 ## Version 1.8